 IOTA doesn’t use a blockchain.
 Instead it uses a “directed acyclic graph” network of its own design called a tangle.

-Through this, its developers promise to create a cryptocurrency network with the following:
+Through this its developers promise to create a cryptocurrency network with:

 - Zero transaction fees